granthale/wip-book/content/Pieces/Once goals are set, focus on the process.md

 >"Desire is a contract you make with yourself to be unhappy until you get what you want."
 >	— [Naval](https://www.navalmanack.com/almanack-of-naval-ravikant/every-desire-is-a-chosen-unhappiness)

 It's great to set goals — they can act as north stars.
-But once they're set, it's easy to overly fixate on them and lose sight of the other 99.99% of
+But once they're set, it's easy to overly fixate on them and lose sight of the other 99.99% of our life.

 How can I stay more present and derive more joy from the process?
 - Zoom in until steps are concrete (e.g., draft a bullet point outline vs. write an essay); clear next steps enable flow, while ambiguity requires constantly switching between planning and working